Music Scholarship & Audition Application

 5, 2022 will be notified of scholarship awards by March 1, 2022.
 Applicants auditioning

 after February 5 (and before March 27) will be notified of scholarship awards by April

 2022 music major scholarship application

 - Complete an application for admission to EMU.

-- Complete the music scholarship application one week before your audition.
-Essay and reference letter may be turned in later but by March 1.
+- Complete the music scholarship application at least one week before your audition.
+Essay and reference letters may be turned in later, but no later than March 27, 2022.